gcc-mirror/gcc/gcc/jit/doc/topics/contexts.rst

    Parameter "dumpname" corresponds to the equivalent gcc command-line option, without the "-fdump-" prefix.
-   For example, to get the equivalent of :option:`-fdump-tree-vrp1`, supply ``"tree-vrp1"``:
+   For example, to get the equivalent of :option:`-fdump-tree-vrp <gcc:-fdump-tree-all>`, supply ``"tree-vrp1"``:

    .. code-block:: c